Montaigu-Vendée

 Montaigu-Vendée (/fr/) is a commune in the Vendée department in the Pays de la Loire region in western France.
 The municipality was established on 1 January 2019 by the merger of the communes of Boufféré, La Guyonnière, Montaigu, Saint-Georges-de-Montaigu and Saint-Hilaire-de-Loulay.

+Population

+Populations of the area corresponding with the commune of Montaigu-Vendée at 1 January 2025.